 Old American movies, including a mixture of musicals, dramas, and comedies, like Singin' in the Rain (1952), The Maltese Falcon (1941), and Some Like it Hot (1959).
 More recent films are sometimes shown, including Annie Hall (1977), Home Alone (1990), and Chicago (2002).
 Cartoons are shown before many of the movies.

 Special movies are always shown in conjunction with Halloween and Christmas, and sometimes for Easter or St. Patrick's Day.
-A group of Three Stooges one-reel movies are shown twice a year.
-Silent films (including short comedies and feature-length dramas) are shown with accompaniment by the theater organ.
+A group of six Three Stooges one-reel movies are shown twice a year.
+Silent films (including comedies and dramas) are shown with accompaniment by the theater organ.

 Films are shown year-round about every two weeks, usually on Friday and Saturday evenings at 8 p.m. and on Saturday afternoons at 2 p.m.
 Organ concerts start at 1:30 p.m. for afternoon movies and at 7:30 p.m. for evening movies.
-Special movie presentations are shown on the weekends between regular movie weekends.
 Silent films with live accompaniment are often shown just once, on a Friday or Saturday night.

 Schedules are published for each of the four-month film seasons, which start in January, May, and September.